-The present analysis is an initial step of a research program that aims at deriving positive and normative predictions on the compensation structure in the retail financial industry, with special emphasis on the role of advice.
-Our model allows for compensation from product providers to advising intermediaries in combination with payments made by customers to both product providers (through a price contingent on the transaction) and intermediaries (through an up-front fixed fee).
-Our present focus is on the role of naive vs. wary customers to explain the prevalence of different forms of compensation for advice.
+The present analysis aims at deriving positive and normative predictions on the compensation structure in the retail financial industry, with special emphasis on the role of advice.
+Our model allows for compensation from the product provider to the advising intermediary in combination with payments made by customers to both the product provider (through a price contingent on the transaction) and the intermediary (through an up-front fixed fee).
+Our present focus is on the role of naive versus wary customers to explain the prevalence of different forms of compensation for advice.
 We also analyze how restrictions on the way product providers and advisers can resolve their internal agency problem impact on how customers pay for advice and, consequently, on the resulting efficiency of advice.
-Our analysis delivers a set of policy implications that tie the efficiency of different policy interventions to variables that are in principle observable, such as the customers' perception of a conflict of interest in the provision of advice or the contractual relationship between advisers and product providers.
+Our analysis delivers a set of policy implications that the efficiency of different policy interventions to variables that are in principle observable, such as the customers' perception of a conflict of interest in the provision of advice or the contractual relation between advisers and product providers.

 In this spirit, future work could add more structure by analyzing the separate channels through which advisers could be disciplined, such as liability or reputational concerns.
 While we analyzed the potential role of competition, both in increasing efficiency and in protecting naive customers from exploitation, we also remarked that a richer model of competition could allow for additional channels for firms and customers to interact strategically.
-Product providers may then compete for a favorable recommendation by advisers as well as for the choice of self-directed customers.
-Depending on their degree of financial capability, customers may sample different advisers or rely on their own judgement.
+Product providers could then compete for a favorable recommendation by advisers as well as for the choice of self-directed customers.
+Depending on their degree of financial capability, customers could sample different advisers or rely on their own judgment.
 In some markets for retail financial services, product providers must also compete to be selected by product platforms (also known as wraps) to which advisers or the providers of pension plans subscribe.

-Furthermore, the efficiency of making particular contractual arrangements between product providers, advisers, and customers may be impaired by various factors that remained outside our present analysis.
+Furthermore, the efficiency of making particular contractual arrangements between product providers, advisers, and customers could be impaired by various factors that remained outside our present analysis.
 For instance, it is often claimed that customers' up-front willingness to pay for advice is inefficiently low because they are reluctant to lock-in a certain loss.
-To wit, while customers pay a commission only when they decide to buy a particular product or decide to invest at all, the sure payment of an up-front fee may loom excessively large.
-Industries may also remain stuck with a particular contractual arrangement when customers react suspiciously to any innovative offer by a maverick firm.
+To wit, while customers pay a commission only when they decide to buy a particular product or decide to invest at all, the sure payment of an up-front fee could loom excessively large.
+Industries could also remain stuck with a particular contractual arrangement when customers react suspiciously to any innovative offer by a maverick firm.
 We hope that future work will analyze the role of policy intervention for improving efficiency and protecting consumers in these circumstances.

-Appendix A: Proofs
+Appendix A. Proofs

 Proof of Proposition 1.
-Proceeding backwards from $\tau = 2$ , the adviser optimally sets provided that this is feasible with $f(p, \hat{q}) \geq 0$ .
-Otherwise, it is not possible to satisfy customers' participation constraint (9).
-At time $\tau = 1$ , substituting $f(p, \hat{q})$ into the adviser's profit $\pi$ , as given in (4), the product provider optimally chooses the fixed part so that
+Proceeding backward from $\tau = 2$ , the adviser optimally sets provided that this is feasible with $f(p, \hat{q}) \geq 0$ .
+Otherwise, it is not possible to satisfy customers' participation constraint Eq.
+(11).
+At time $\tau = 1$ , substituting $f(p, \hat{q})$ into the

-$$f = f(p,\hat{q}) = \Delta_v \int{\hat{q}}^1 (2q-1)dG(q) - [1 - G(\hat{q})]p,$$ (25)
+$$f = f(p,\hat{q}) = \Delta_v \int{\hat{q}}^1 (2q-1)dG(q) - [1 - G(\hat{q})]p,$$ (29)